|

 These grullos are light enough that most

 anyone to call these horses "silver grullo."
-Since
+Well, except

 (sun fading, rain effects), it is difficult for most people to